 I have a very large coffee mug, but you can also use a bowl or container.
 I fill the coffee mug about 1/4 of the way full with chia seeds.

 Then I fill the mug with either water, soy, or almond milk until it reaches the top.
 Then I stir it with a spoon and let it sit for about 15 minutes.
 I’ll come back and stir it again.

 At that point, you can put it into the refrigerator and let it sit overnight.
 It should be ready by the morning.
 You can learn some ways to eat the soaked chia seeds once they are ready at Best Ways to Eat Chia Seeds.

 How Much Chia Seeds Should You Eat a Day?

 I usually eat about two tablespoons of chia seeds every day in the morning.
-I think that at least one tablespoon is needed to get the health benefits from chia seeds.
-Healthline recommends consuming 1.5 tablespoons, twice a day.
-So, that would be a total of 3 tablespoons for the day.
+I think that at least one tablespoon is needed to get the health benefits of chia seeds.
+I recommend that most people aim for 2-3 tablespoons per day.

 Two and a half tablespoons of dry chia seeds have 37% of our daily recommended intake of fiber.
 That’s a lot!
 So, you don’t want to overdo it and eat too much.

 How Long Do Soaked Chia Seeds Last?